Neville Cenac

-Family
+Early life

 Cenac was the brother of Prime Minister Winston Cenac, who was the head of government for eight months from 1981 to 1982.
+Cenac joined the Saint Lucia Labour Party in 1968.
+He was the mayor of Castries from 1981 to 1982, when he resigned in to became the leader of Labour Party and the Leader of the Opposition in 1982.

 Opposition parliamentarian

-Cenac was the leader of the opposition Saint Lucia Labour Party in December 1982, during a constitutional dispute over the status of Governor-General Boswell Williams.
+Cenac was the Leader of the Opposition in December 1982, during a constitutional dispute over the status of Governor-General Boswell Williams.
 John Compton, the serving prime minister and a member of the governing United Workers Party, had taken steps to have Williams unseated.
-In response, Cenac wrote a letter to Elizabeth II of the United Kingdom, the monarch of Saint Lucia, asking her to disregard Compton's actions.
+In response, Cenac wrote a letter to Elizabeth II, Queen of Saint Lucia, asking her to disregard Compton's actions.
 The dispute ended when Williams resigned on 13 December 1982.

 Cenac was returned as a Labour Party member of the Saint Lucian parliament during the country's two successive elections in April 1987.

 The website of the Saint Lucia Labour Party indicates that Cenac was elected for the Laborie constituency in two elections as well as representing the party at the municipal level in Castries.

 Cabinet minister

 Cenac changed his political affiliation on 2 June 1987, joining the United Workers Party group in parliament and becoming the country's foreign minister.
 When asked why he changed sides, Cenac simply responded, "broken promises".
-The change increased the Workers Party's legislative majority from one vote (9-8) to three votes (10-7).
+The change increased the Workers Party's legislative majority from one vote (9–8) to three votes (10–7).

 Cenac spoke before the United Nations General Assembly in October 1987, saying that Saint Lucia was considering political union with other small Caribbean nations.
 He argued that quality of life issues could be improved if the region no longer had to support "seven governors-general, seven prime ministers, [and] 60 ministers for a total population for about 500,000."
 Cenac also accused Guatemala of threatening the sovereignty of Belize.

 In August 1989, Cenac and other Caribbean foreign ministers met with Haitian head of state General Prosper Avril on the subject of future elections in the country.

 Cenac served as foreign minister until 1992.
-He was later president of the Senate of Saint Lucia from October 1992 to June 1997.
+He was appointed as UWP senator in 1992, and in 1993 was appointed as President of the Senate.
+He was president of the Senate of Saint Lucia from October 1993 to June 1997.